How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 • Rates at the new insurer will reflect your claims history, so don't expect to escape a surcharge by switching.

 • Ideally, wait until the claim is closed before switching.
-Open claims can complicate the underwriting process and some carriers may decline to write a policy until the loss is settled.
+Open claims can complicate underwriting and some carriers may decline to write a policy until the loss is settled.

 For a full breakdown of what to expect during the claims process itself, read our guide on filing a home insurance claim.